St Martin's Cathedral, Bratislava: Structure, shape and characteristics

-The altar is dominated by an equestrian statue group depicting St. Martin in a typical Hungarian hussar dress.
+The altar is dominated by an equestrian statue group depicting St Martin in a typical Hungarian hussar dress.
 The saint is dividing his cloak to give part to a beggar as protection from the cold.

 Construction history

 Long before the construction of the cathedral, the site had been the crossroads and contained the former centre of the town, a market and probably also a chapel.
 Worship services were held at Bratislava Castle, where the chapter and provost's office had their seat.
-As the visits became less bearable and the castle's safety was threatened, King Emeric of Hungary requested the Pope Innocent II for permission to relocate the provost's office into forecastle, and The Pope assented in 1204.
-The church was relocated in 1221, and was originally built in Romanesque style and sanctified to the Holy Saviour.
+As the visits became less bearable and the castle's safety was threatened, King Emeric of Hungary requested the Pope Innocent III for permission to relocate the provost's office into forecastle, and the pope assented in 1204.
+The church was relocated in 1221, and was originally built in Romanesque style and dedicated to the Holy Saviour.

 As the town grew into a city and received additional privileges in 1291, the sanctuary became insufficient for its needs.
 Construction of a new Gothic cathedral began in 1311 on the site of the earlier church and an adjacent cemetery.

 Construction continued until 1452 due to the difficulty of construction and lack of funding.
 For a period in the early fifteenth century, construction halted due to the Hussite Wars.
 In 1452, the church was finally completed and consecrated, however, work continued until the sixteenth century.
 During this period, a new long presbytery and the Gothic chapels of Czech Queen Sofia and of Saint Anne were added in the 15th century.